Our High School

-Students have course options that include college prep, honors, advanced placement (AP), and dual-credit opportunities through our partnership with Molloy College.
+Students have course options that include college prep, honors, advanced placement (AP), and dual-credit opportunities through our partnership with Molloy University.
 From the performing and visual arts to robotics and chemistry, LuHi students can delve into interests and discover new passions.

 Electives Across Disciplines

 High schoolers can explore just about any subject area that interests them.
 Some popular options include Multimedia Journalism, Introduction to Psychology, Marine Science, Website Design, and Sports Medicine.
 Our annual Beyond Boundaries week is a chance for students to pursue two mini courses, which are interdisciplinary, collaborative, and fun!

 High school students take on responsibility through leadership positions or other roles in student clubs and organizations.
 Some of our more popular options include Art Club, Robotics, Peace Group (Christian service), Pep Band, Student Government, and Yearbook.
 Students can take on leadership positions or try out other roles and responsibilities.

 With 19 sports teams, including our nationally ranked boys and girls basketball teams, high school students can participate at a junior varsity or varsity level.
 Each year, several LuHi student athletes earn college scholarships in their sport.

 Participation in community service is woven into the fabric of the LuHi experience.
 From building houses with our local Habitat for Humanity to international mission trips, service work helps high school students practice empathy and compassion, and helps them better understand the importance of community engagement.

 A Personalized Roadmap for What’s Next